skylightio/skylight-docs/app/views/chapters/_20-skylight-guides.md

 At the top of the Endpoint View is the Response Time Distribution, showing you the distribution of the response times for this particular endpoint during the <%= link_to "currently selected time range", "#navigating-through-time" %>.
 The Endpoint View, by default, shows all of the requests in the selected time range.
 Often, it’s helpful to focus on slower requests to see exactly why they are so slow.
 You can filter the endpoint data by selecting just part of the histogram to zero in on problematic requests.

-<%= render partial: "note", locals: {type: "pro_tip", note: "This Response Time Distribution is awesome because it makes <a target='\_blank' href='https://en.wikipedia.org/wiki/Multimodal_distribution'>bi-modal distributions</a> obvious.
+<%= render layout: "note", locals: { type: "pro_tip" } do %>
+  This Response Time Distribution is awesome because it makes <%= link_to 'bi-model distributions', 'https://en.wikipedia.org/wiki/Multimodal_distribution' %> obvious.
 For example, imagine you are doing an additional SQL query when the logged in user is an admin.
 That particular query happens to be for a column that is not indexed, so it is very slow.
 If all you had was an average, you’d have no idea this was happening.
-But because you have a histogram, you can see that the fast, non-admin requests cluster around one response time, and the slower, admin-only requests cluster around another time."} %>
+But because you have a histogram, you can see that the fast, non-admin requests cluster around one response time, and the slower, admin-only requests cluster around another time.
+<% end %>

 ### Selection Summary